EnQuest produces first oil from new North Sea field

-LONDON Oil company EnQuest (ENQ.L) said on Wednesday its new Alma/Galia field in the British part of the North Sea had produced its first oil, two years later than initially expected.
+LONDON Oct 28 Oil company EnQuest said on Wednesday its new Alma/Galia field in the British part of the North Sea had produced its first oil, two years later than initially expected.

 EnQuest said the field, located about 300 km southeast of Aberdeen, had begun production on Tuesday and it expected it to reach full capacity in early 2016.